atomisthq/docs/docs/developer/first-transform.md

 ## Changing a Markdown file

-Most README.md files start with a heading that plainly state the name of the project:
+Most README.md files start with a heading that states the name of the project:

 ```
 # Express & ES6 REST API Boilerplate